Controversial Police Encounters Fast Facts

 July 12, 2001 - Louima receives $8.75 million in a settlement agreement with the City of New York and the Patrolmen's Benevolent Association.

-February 28, 2002 - The US Second Court of Appeals overturns the convictions of former officers Schwarz, Wiese, and Bruder on the obstruction of justice charges.
+February 28, 2002 - The Second Circuit Court of Appeals overturns the convictions of former officers Schwarz, Wiese, and Bruder on the obstruction of justice charges.

 1999 - New York - Amadou Diallo